nitishdas1002009-hue/firstoptin/README.md

-# student-Nitshdas
+# Student-Demo
 this is my first git repository
-Author - Nitishdas
+Author - Nitish das